 Local Product Councils

 ULI Michigan launched three Local Product Councils at the ULI Michigan Spring Summit in April of 2019.
 The Product Council Program has seen great success nationally and provides many benefits to ULI members.
-ULI Michigan’s three Product Councils include Housing and Community Development, Small Scale Development, and Real Estate and Technology.
+ULI Michigan’s three Product Councils include Housing and Community Development, Small Scale Development, and Sustainability and Technology.

 What is a Local product council?